 15. What are your company’s immediate goals?

-The interviewer may give a vague answer, such as “We’re looking to grow and expand” or “We want to be the best company in our industry.”
-In this case, you can ask follow-up questions to get more details.
+The interviewer might say, “We’re looking to grow and expand” or “We want to be the best company in our industry.”
+Ask follow-up questions to get more details.

-For example, you could ask how the company plans to grow or what specific areas they are focusing on.
-This will give you a better idea of whether the company is in a healthy state and has a promising future ahead of it.
+For example, you could ask how the company plans to grow or which areas they’re focusing on.
+This gives you a better idea of the company’s health and future prospects.

 16. What are some great achievements of the team I’ll be joining?

-Asking about the team’s recent successes shows that you’re interested in being a part of a winning team, and want to contribute to their continued success.
-It also allows you to gauge how well the team works together and celebrates its accomplishments.
+Asking about the team’s recent successes shows you’re eager to join a winning team and help them succeed.
+It also lets you see how well the team collaborates and celebrates its achievements.

-When your interviewer starts talking about the team’s achievements, listen for clues about the company’s culture.
-Are they humble and quick to give credit to the team, or do they take all of the credit themselves?
-This can be a good indicator of how egocentric your potential future boss may be.
+When your interviewer discusses the team’s achievements, listen for clues about the company’s culture.
+Are they humble and quick to credit the team, or do they take all the credit themselves?
+This can indicate how egocentric your potential boss might be.

 17. What are the traits that would make someone successful in this job?